Stablecoins are touted as fool proof, fiat backed coins, but are they as stable as you think?

 That means that your insured money if stolen, or lost from the bank, will be repaid to you.

 If a company that is operating a stablecoin goes bankrupt, your investment will be lost and you will be left empty handed.

-Collateralization claims are hard to prove and there are rumors that companies like companies like Tether might not actually be back by true cash.
+Collateralization claims are hard to prove and there are rumors that companies who run them might not actually be backed by true cash.

 If they aren’t really collateralized and that scares people causing a bank run, consequences can be dire, possibly even unpegging them to their $1 value.